iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 Should you upgrade to the iPhone 17 Pro, or stick with the previous model?

-But how different is the iPhone 17 Pro compared to the iPhone 16 Pro, and is it worth the upgrade?
+But how different is the iPhone 17 Pro compared to the iPhone 16 Pro, and should you upgrade?
 I’ve gone deep into the product specs and performance to see how the two phones compare.

 Why you can trust IndyBest